myset = {"apple", "banana", "cherry"}Sets are used to store multiple items in a single variable.

 z = x.union(y)

-print(z)| operator only allows you to join sets with sets, and not with other data types like you can with the union() method.Update
+print(z)| operator only allows you to join sets with sets, and not with other data types like you can with the union() method.The update() method inserts all items from one set into another.

 The update() changes the original set, and does not return a new set.